Comparison is the thief of joyTheodore Roosevelt

 We are somehow convinced that real learning requires serious concentration.
 It certainly doesn’t look like a child enjoying themselves.
 Enjoyment in schools is for Playtime only.
 Silence, eyes front, no games (except the ones devised as a rouse for play devised by the educator) no diversions, stick to the task, and you work until you are finished.
 But achieving this zone of concentration is more often a result of feeling confident and relaxed in your working environment and with the task at hand.
 It can not be replicated successfully purely by going through the motions and having the appearance of real learning.

 It is also achieved by those who are outwardly enjoying what they are doing.
 Our brains are busy releasing an array of chemicals throughout our day and when we are happy and relaxed and enjoying ourselves we have a greater capacity to learn as compared to when we are anxious or nervous.
-When are children are happy and enjoying themselves, when they are passionate about what they are doing and intrinsically motivated in their pursuits, the learning that occurs is deep and fulfilling.
+When our children are happy and enjoying themselves, when they are passionate about what they are doing and intrinsically motivated in their pursuits, the learning that occurs is deep and fulfilling.
 It is possible, in fact necessary, for children to be joyful, for learning to occur.

 Top Tips for a Joy Filled Life